daleonpz/daleonpz.github.io/_posts/2017-04-10-C-noob-details.md

   *  Sign bit: 1 bit
   *  Exponent width: 11 bits
-  *  Significand precision: 52 bits
+  *  Significant precision: 52 bits

 The `%` operator cannot be applied to a float or double.

 ## Parenthesis counts
-`!=` is has higher "range" than "=", which means that:
+`!=` has a higher "range" than "=", which means that:
 ```
 c = getchar() != EOF
 ```